luisorbaiceta/mouser.js/README.md

 // IMPORTANT clears all event listeners to avoid memory leaks helper.removeEventListeners();
 ```
+### **Rest State Behaviour**

+While you can provide a rest state to the values relative to the reference, the global values, when effect is not active
+it will maintain the last recorded position.

+*NOTE: as we are still in alpha, the `restState` parameter behaviour might change in the feature*

 ## **Showcase**

 Send a PR to appear in this section.